nielskee/draft-articles/TechnicalHiringPart2.md

 > team.

 What it will ensure is that these "teammates" are working next to people exactly like them in every respect.
-A bland, homogenized, smart-but-desolate wasteland of identically-skilled groupthink.

 > Candidates consider it a fun, engaging way to interview and allows
 > anyone, from anywhere, to prove they are qualified